 These records are compiled into a list of citations.
-A citation is the detailed information about the book, article, web site, etc., you used in your research.
-The citation allows you to credit the authors of the sources you use.
-Your instructor will indicate which formatting guideline you need to use for your citations (MLA, APA, Turabian, or Chicago Style).
+A citation is detailed information about the book, article, web site, etc., you used in your research.
+The citation allows you to credit the authors of the sources you used.
+Your instructor will indicate which guideline you need to use for your citations (MLA, APA, Turabian, or Chicago Style).

 It is important to properly acknowledge credit to your sources.
 Failing to do so is called plagiarism.

 To "plagiarize" means: